quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Values of Transport Parameters for 0-RTT {#zerortt-parameters}

-A client that attempts to send 0-RTT data MUST remember the transport parameters used by the server.
+A client that attempts to send 0-RTT data MUST remember the transport parameters provided by the server in the initial handshake.
 The transport parameters that the server advertises during connection establishment apply to all connections that are resumed using the keying material established during that handshake.
 Remembered transport parameters apply to the new connection until the handshake completes and new transport parameters from the server can be provided.

 A server can remember the transport parameters that it advertised, or store an integrity-protected copy of the values in the ticket and recover the information